 Mycra Helmets can be ordered through the club for €50.
 Helmets come in Small, Medium and Large and can be ordered in any colour, including green and red with a Milltown crest.
 Please get in touch with any of the coaches.

 We get a lot of questions about how to figure out the correct hurley size.
-When I was growing up the rule of thumb was "measure to your hip".
+When many of us parents were growing up the rule of thumb was "measure to your hip".
 But, as the game has changed, so has this rule.

 Now, as the game is much faster, a smaller, lighter hurley is recommended.
 An easy way to measure these days is to get your child to stand with the heel of the foot on the dominant side forward in line with the toe of the other foot.
 Hold the hurley at full length with the toe of the hurley in line with the toe of the forward foot.
 With the heel of the hurley resting on the ground, your child should be able to "shake hands" with the hurley.

 If a child is between sizes it's preferable to select the shorter sized hurley.

 Please see the infographs below for a good guide on how to measure your child correctly.